knid/personal-host/README.md

 ### Wireguard

-Wireguard to use all other services internally, encrypt my internet traffic and connect all my other devices even if they are not connected to the same network.
+Wireguard to access all other services internally, encrypt my internet traffic and connect all my other devices even if they are not connected to the same network.

 ## Start